jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

   ``test_duration_w_hours_and_minutes`` does not have dates in its timestamps.
 I remove it because it is covered by ``test_duration_w_date_and_time``

 * then remove ``get_difference`` because no one calls it anymore
-* I also remove the following tests because they do not test the solution directly
+* I also remove these tests because they do not test the solution directly

   - ``test_the_modulo_operation``
   - ``test_floor_aka_integer_division``